-During the COVID-19 outbreak, people with mental health conditions and disabilities who live in long-stay units, institutions or facilities for assisted living are even more vulnerable than in other circumstances.
+During the COVID-19 outbreak, people with mental health conditions who live in long-stay units, institutions or facilities for assisted living are even more vulnerable than in other circumstances.
 When supply chains are interrupted and/or many staff cannot come to work, they may be at risk of contracting COVID-19, and of neglect and abuse.
+Humanitarian MHPSS organizations should:

-The COVID-19 pandemic should not be misused to deprive people with mental health conditions and disabilities of their rights, or to limit person-centred and recovery-based practices.
+- discuss the situation of people with mental health conditions living in institutions and jointly decide on action; - make regular visits or follow-up calls; - insist on access to appropriate medical care and infection prevention;2 - discuss possible self-protection measures with people living in institutions; - advocate that their human rights are respected.
+The COVID-19 pandemic should not be misused to deprive people with mental health conditions of their rights, or to limit person-centred and recovery-based practices.
 Service users should be included in the decision-making process throughout.